 Some parts of this article were first published on the 9th June 2020 for Libby Hill’s Smarttalkers blog.
 This article includes additional personal reflections.
 It also includes a series of questions that Libby asked me in relation to Neuroception, with a particular focus on PDA; Pathological Demand Avoidance.
-PDA is described as a profile of Autism and it has a distinct set of strengths and difficulties.
+PDA is described as a profile of Autism, with a distinct set of strengths and difficulties.

 PDA can be understood in a number of ways.
 We can explore PDA by researching the diagnostic criteria which interprets observable behaviours.
 We can look at PDA, as I find helpful to; through a Polyvagal lens.
 We can also be curious about PDA as an identity, the essence of PDA, it’s function, it’s utility, it’s challenges, it’s beauty….

 I wonder how many of our Autistic children who are also PDA are urging us to take their hand, with the intention of leading us towards a different way of being?
 A simpler, freer, more connected life?

-For the PDA individual themselves, freedom and autonomy are deeply compelling needs.
-When unmet, immense difficulties arise and some of these can be understood through a Polyvagal lens offers us an alternative lens.
+For PDA individuals, freedom and autonomy are deeply compelling needs.
+Understanding this through a Polyvagal lens offers us an alternative lens.

 Jessica Matthews: “Neuroception, a term that was coined by Dr Stephen Porges, describes how our autonomic nervous systems take in information through our senses, without involving the thinking part of the brain.
 Neuroception is the process of ‘coding’ the information we receive as safe, dangerous or life threatening, which then determines our autonomic state.

 Neuroception is informed by all of our senses.
 8 of our senses are; interoception, proprioception and the vestibular system, as well as sight, smell, hearing, touch and taste.
-Sensory hyper sensitivities or hypo sensitivities will therefore impact our neuroceptive system too.
+Sensory processing differences will therefore impact our neuroceptive system too.

 As a neurodivergent woman my ‘felt sense’ of safety or danger, can be very powerful and overwhelming at times.

-For many Neurodivergent people, feeling safe inside our bodies can be challenging at times.
-Our felt sense may be chaotic, difficult to specify, as well as to describe.
+For many Neurodivergent people, feeling safe inside our bodies can be challenging.
+Our felt sense may be intense, chaotic and difficult to specify, as well as to describe.